-Food labelling laws are very strict in Australia although labelling is not about safety but rather about consumer's choice.
-The Australia New Zealand Food Standards Code sets the standards for what information must be contained on food labels including matters such as: use-by or best-before dates; country of origin; health claims; ingredient list and percentage labelling; food additives and nutrition information.
+Food labelling laws are very strict in Australia, although labelling is not about safety but rather about consumer's choice.
+The Australia New Zealand Food Standards Code sets the standards for what information must be contained on food labels including matters such as:

+- use-by or best-before dates;

+- country of origin;

+- health claims;

+- ingredient list and percentage labelling;

+- food additives; and

+- nutrition information.

 GM foods that contain novel DNA must be labelled with the words 'genetically modified'.

-Penalties for breach of food labelling laws range from fines to closure of the business to jail sentences in extreme fraud circumstances.
+Penalties for breach of food labelling laws include fines, closure of the business and, in extreme cases, jail sentences for fraud.

-The relevant legislation regarding the different requirements of food labelling form part of the Australian Consumer Laws under the Competition and Consumer Act 2010 (Cth).
+The relevant legislation regarding the different requirements of food labelling is part of the Australian Consumer Law under the Competition and Consumer Act 2010 (Cth).